openanalytics/shinyproxy-operator/docs/prometheus.md

 The above screenshot shows the `absolute_users_active` metric int the Prometheus UI.
 The `shinyproxy_realm` label is automatically added by ShinyProxy to every metric.
 The tag contains the resource name of the ShinyProxy server.
-Therefore this tag is not added to the metrics when ShinyProxy is not being run using the Operator.
+Therefore, this tag is not added to the metrics when ShinyProxy is not being run using the Operator.
 In the screenshot there are three ShinyProxy servers being managed by the ShinyProxy server and two servers using a traditional deployment.
-The `shinyproxy` realm has has two severs (instances) running (see the `shinyproxy_instance` label).
+The `shinyproxy` realm has two severs (instances) running (see the `shinyproxy_instance` label).
 The dashboard provided on the [ShinyProxy website](https://shinyproxy.io/documentation/usage-statistics/#micrometer) is designed to work with multiple realms and multiple servers inside each realm.
 For example, when displaying the Active Users, the dashboard differentiates